Table of Contents

 Thesis Statement

-The best ideas are selected and used in the creation of a thesis statement .
+The best ideas are selected and used in the creation of a thesis statement.
 For example, the main sentence presents the overall argument to the audience.
 In this case, people write the thesis statement in the planning stage to provide a point of reference for the author during the drafting stage.
 Also, the proposed thesis statement is subject to revision during other stages of the writing process.
 On the other hand, the central claim does not have a standard structure.
 However, authors must not have stating facts, casting doubt on the primary argument, and using cliché phrases.
 In turn, the writer should demonstrate a high level of creativity and understanding of the topic when generating a thesis statement.
 Hence, the central sentence is a core element of the essay about writing that defines the association between the individual body paragraphs and sections.

 Stage 2: Drafting an Essay About Writing

 During the drafting stage, writers transform their thoughts into words.
-For example, there are two main approaches to creating the first draft: discovery and structured.
+For example, there are two main approaches to creating the first draft: discovery and structure.
 Firstly, the discovery approach covers the principles of focused freewriting.
 On the other hand, the structured approach requires the author to follow an outline or planning notes strictly.
-In this case, the development of the first draft involves the enforcement of general paragraph and essay structure .
-Also, authors must ensure that the first draft adheres to the general essay writing guideline.
-In turn, an ideal paragraph has a topic sentence, statement of evidence, a detailed explanation of the evidence, and a concluding or transition sentence.
+In this case, the development of the first draft involves the enforcement of general paragraph and essay structure.
+Also, authors must ensure that the first draft adheres to the general essay writing guidelines.
+In turn, an ideal paragraph has a topic sentence, a statement of evidence, a detailed explanation of the evidence, and a concluding or transition sentence.
 In most cases, essays have three parts in their structure: introduction, body, and conclusion.
 Besides, the author may incorporate in-text citations, footnotes, and endnotes appropriately.
 Thus, multiple logical, stylistic, and mechanical flaws characterize the first draft.

 Stage 3: Revising